ondrae/portalportal/README.md

 * We need quality photos for page headers.
 Should be about 1200 x 500, JPG compressed to 150kb max.

 #### <a name="pulls"></a>Submitting a Pull Request
-An easy way to edit submit a pull request for just a change in text is to find the page you'd like to edit on the [static-site branch](https://github.com/codeforamerica/codeforamerica.org/tree/static-site).
-Then use Github's built in editor to make your changes.
-Down below the editor window, include a brief one sentence description of what you changed.
+An easy way to submit a pull request for just simple text changes is to:
+1. Find the page you'd like to edit on the [static-site branch](https://github.com/codeforamerica/codeforamerica.org/tree/static-site).
+2. Use Github's built in editor to make your changes.
+3. Down below the editor window, include a brief one sentence description of what you changed.
 Something like "Updated Andrew Hyder's bio".
-Click the green Propose File Change button.
-You'll get to review your changes.
+4. Click the green Propose File Change button.
+5. You'll get to review your changes.
 If everything looks right, click the green "Send pull request" button.
-Done!

 If you need to add or replace an image, you'll need to:
 1. Fork the project.